Manuel Erotikos Komnenos: Biography

 Nothing is known of Manuel's early life.
 From the fact that he was militarily active in 978, and given that he was able to have children as late as c.
 1015, a date of birth of c.
 955/960 has been suggested and generally accepted by modern scholars.
 His parents' identity is obscure: as Manuel's own firstborn son was named Isaac (Isaakios), the Greek scholar Konstantinos Varzos considered it likely that his father had the same name, since according to Greek custom the eldest male child is named after its paternal grandfather.
 Nothing is known otherwise about his life and career.
 According to Varzos, Manuel inherited his surname of "Komnenos" from his father, while his equally obscure mother was an unnamed lady of the Erotikos family, possibly related to the 11th-century rebel Theophilos Erotikos.
 The French scholar Jean-Claude Cheynet, on the other hand, proposed that Manuel was a member of the Erotikos family, and that he was the first to have changed the surname to Komnenos.
-Modern scholarship commonly accepts Michael Psellos' comment that the family originated from the village of Komne in Thrace.
+Modern scholarship commonly accepts Michael Psellos's comment that the family originated from the village of Komne in southern Thrace.
 Varzos also considers Manuel a brother of the protospatharios Nikephoros Komnenos, who was named governor of the Armenian region of Vaspurakan soon after its annexation in 1021, but although possible, such a relationship cannot be proven.

 Manuel is mentioned for the first time in 978, when he led the defence of Nicaea against the rebel general Bardas Skleros, who had risen up against Emperor Basil II.
 Although his great-granddaughter, the princess Anna Komnene, claims in her Alexiad that he had been named strategos autokrator (commander-in-chief) of the East and sent with full powers to deal with the revolt, it is far more likely that he was merely a local commander.
 Manuel maintained the city's defence with some success, even though the besiegers managed to undermine and collapse one of its towers, until the lack of food became acute.
 At that point Manuel was able to fool Skleros, by pretending that he had mountains of wheat and was considering joining him, into allowing him and the inhabitants to depart freely for Constantinople.
 Manuel re-appears in 989, when he was sent as an envoy to Skleros, who had once more risen in revolt against Basil II, to persuade him to surrender.
 Manuel was successful in his task, and the elderly rebel ended his revolt and gave himself up on 11 October.
 The titles by which he is recorded were patrikios, anthypatos, and vestes.

 Manuel owned lands in Kastamon, on the Black Sea coast of north-central Anatolia, inherited after his death by his eldest son, and which became the stronghold of the family in the 11th century.
 Manuel Erotikos Komnenos died probably around 1020.
 At that time, his children were still young, so he entrusted them to the care of Emperor Basil II.